G-dimensions for DG-modules over commutative DG-rings: Applications

 \begin{remark} {\rm If $A$ is a local Gorenstein ring, then Corollary \ref{cor1.6} gives the classical Buchweitz-Happle Theorem and its inverse.
 As we stated in the Introduction, Jin \cite{jin20} proved that if $A$ is a proper Gorenstein DG-algebra, then there is a triangle equivalence between the stable category of Cohen-Macaulay DG-modules (see Remark \ref{rem4.6}) and the singularity category $\mathrm{D}^{\mathrm{b}}(A)/\langle\mathcal{P}\rangle$.
 This generalizes Buchweitz-Happle Theorem to the setting of proper Gorenstein DG-algebras (see \cite[Theorem 2.4]{jin20}).
 In fact, over commutative local noetherian DG-algebras over a field $k$, condition (ii) of the proper Gorenstein DG-algebra is equivalent to $\mathrm{injdim}_AA < \infty$.
 In this case, a Gorenstein ring in our setting is a proper Gorenstein DG-algebra defined in \cite{jin20}.
 Therefore, over a commutative local noetherian non-positive DG algebra over $k$, Corollary \ref{cor1.6} shows that the inverse of Buchweitz-Happel Theorem is also true.} \end{remark}

 {\bf Acknowledgements.} The research was supported by the National Natural Science Foundation of China (Grant Nos.
 12171206, 12201223).
-Also, the author J. S. Hu thanks the Natural Science Foundation of Jiangsu Province (Grant No. BK20211358) and Jiangsu 333 Project.
-The authors would like to thank Haibo Jin for discussions on Cohen-Macaulay DG-modules and Buchwtweiz-Happel Theorem.
+The authors would like to thank Dong Yang for sharing Example 3.4, and Haibo Jin for helpful discussions, particularly regarding Cohen-Macaulay DG-modules and the Buchweitz-Happel Theorem.
+Both authors are very grateful to the anonymous referee for suggestions on the language and exposition of the article.

+\centerline {\bf Declaration of Interest Statement} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this article.